 Let’s say it’s Valentine’s Day and your favorite eBay or Etsy dealer has vintage hearts galore for sale.
 They might also have Christmas decorations they have yet to list.
 For example, say you like 1950s Christmas decorations and the dealer has a similar aesthetic.
 It never hurts to ask.

-Don’t underestimate Facebook Marketplace and Craig’s List as places to shop for vintage holiday decorations.
+Don’t underestimate Facebook Marketplace as a place to shop for vintage holiday decorations.

 #4 Buy in Bulk

 One of my favorite things to hear while shopping at a flea market is: “Make a pile and I’ll make you smile.”
 Flea markets are a lot like Sam’s or Costco.
 If you buy in bulk, the price gets better.
 If you happen upon a dealer who has tons of vintage Christmas decor, of course, ask them what their best price is.
 Phrase it like, “Will you make me a better deal if I buy them all?”
 Most times they will.

 Here’s some advice if you shop at a flea market towards the end of the last day.
 Remember that dealers are there to sell things, not display them.
 They don’t want to pack it up and take it home.
 I hope this tip brings you luck.

 Traditional Dickens Christmas villages are not my style.
 However, they are easy to find at flea markets and estate sales.
 In my opinion, there aren’t many things a can of hot pink spray paint can’t fix, including a ceramic Christmas town.
 Consider customizing pieces to fit your aesthetic.